A fast, one-page introduction to KBase's narrative interface

 To begin using KBase, you will first need to Sign up for a KBase Account.
 You can now use your existing Google or Globus username and password to get a free KBase account.

-After you sign in, you will be taken to your Dashboard (details of which can be found here).
-From the Dashboard, you can open your existing Narratives, access others that have been shared with you, and create new Narratives.
+After you sign in, you will be taken to your Narratives (details of which can be found here).
+From Narratives, you can open your existing Narratives, access others that have been shared with you, and create new Narratives.
 These Narratives can be accessed at narrative.kbase.us.

-If you are a new user, your Dashboard will be mostly empty, since you haven’t created any Narratives yet.
+If you are a new user, your Narratives dash will be mostly empty, since you haven’t created any Narratives yet.

-Click the “+ New Narrative” button in the Dashboard to open a new untitled Narrative.
-A “Welcome to the Narrative Interface” box offers some suggestions for adding content to your Narrative.
+Click the “+ New Narrative” button in Narratives to open a new untitled Narrative.
+A “Welcome to the Narrative Interface” box offers information and links to documentation for adding content to your Narrative.
 You can collapse or delete this box using the “…” dropdown menu in the top right corner.

 Try the Narrative tour!